 Arlindo: say a few words about gas correction, aerosol optical properties, sea-ice handling, etc.

 Watson: a few words on the Level 1 water leaving radiances: what is involved to go from the level 2 water leaving reflectances to this Level 1.

+Level-1 simulation of water leaving radiances involves using the normalized radiances discussed above and inserting a viewer, which for a first guess will be the SeaWiFS mission.
+This will be the ocean surface boundary condition for the PACE atmospheric correction simulator.

 Arlindo: include a table summarizing the data products.